 St. Lawrence Dentistry offers several modern ways of treating dental cavities.
 However, it is, of course, better to try and prevent them in the first place.

 Food and drink modifications can help control the incidence of dental decay.
-Some foods prolong the teeth to exposure of acids and when you couple that with sugary carbonated beverages it is quite easy to develop dental decay.
+For example, some foods prolong the teeth exposure to acids, and when you couple that with sugary carbonated beverages, it is pretty easy to develop dental decay.

-Cheese has good anti cavity properties.
+Cheese has good anti-cavity properties.
 It contains calcium and supports a rise in the oral pH level.
-It triggers salivary formation, and it hardens enamel.
-It is a wise food choice in many respects.
-Recaldent is a compound that has anti-cavity properties and is found in cheese.
+In addition, it triggers salivary formation, and it hardens enamel.
+Therefore, it is a wise food choice in many respects.
+Cheese also contains Recaldent, which is a compound that has anti-cavity properties.
 It is also called CPP-ACP (casein phosphopeptide-amorphous calcium phosphate).
-It has fantastic remineralization properties.
-The neat thing about CPP when bound to ACP is that at the pH 5.3, a dissociation occurs and immediately that ACP is available to be uptakes by the tooth (which strengthens it) and can neutralize acids in the mouth.
-This makes slowly chewing cheese and exposing it to your teeth a good choice in combating dental decay.
-Recaldent also comes in a product form known as ‘MI paste’ and is available at St. Lawrence Dentistry.
-However, if you are worried about the high cost of commercial Recaldent products an alternative is to gently rub cheese on your teeth.
+Recaldent has fantastic remineralization properties.
+The neat thing about CPP, when bound to ACP, is that at pH 5.3, a dissociation occurs, and immediately that ACP is available to be uptakes by the tooth (which strengthens it) and can neutralize acids in the mouth.
+Therefore slowly chewing cheese and exposing it to your teeth is a good choice in combating dental decay.
+Recaldent also comes in a product form known as MI paste and is available at St. Lawrence Dentistry.
+However, if you are worried about the high cost of commercial Recaldent products, an alternative is to rub cheese on your teeth gently.

-Reference: Viva Learning: Dietary Considerations: Plant-derived & Food-derived Cariostatic Agents
+Viva Learning: Dietary Considerations: Plant-derived & Food-derived Cariostatic Agents